“Damn James! He has stayed away for five years, why did he have to hurry back now and ruin everything?”

 She couldn’t think of a reply.
 How could he have read her thoughts so easily?
 And his compliments always left her feeling both elated and confused.
 She had never thought of herself as beautiful.

-True, she was looking much prettier than she ever had.
-Her soft-brown hair, with its hints of chestnut, was now cut in front so that it fell in ringlets about her face rather than pulled severely back into a knot atop her head.
-And her new primrose muslin gown was certainly more cheerful than the sober-colored, high-necked gowns she was used to wearing.
-But she knew that neither the hairstyle nor the new dress could disguise the fact that her features lacked a certain classical perfection, that her eyes were a rather ordinary hazel, and her figure was not at all dainty.
-She was too tall, and built more like a buxom milkmaid than a fashionably slender sylph.
+True, she was looking prettier than she ever had.
+Lady Langdon’s fashionable maid had cut Nell’s chestnut brown hair in ringlets that becomingly framed her face.
+Lady Langdon had also advised her on the choice of her primrose muslin gown.
+But Nell knew that neither the hairstyle nor the new dress could disguise the fact that her features lacked a certain classical perfection, that her eyes were an ordinary hazel, or that she was built more like a buxom milkmaid than a fashionably slender sylph.

 If the local gossips were correct, Darcy was accustomed to flirting with all the prettiest ladies in London.
-She had initially resisted his advances, thinking he was just amusing himself with the best available substitute.
-But lately there was a look in his eye and a warmth in his voice that she was sure had little to do with mere flirtation.
+At first she had resisted his advances, thinking he was just amusing himself with the best available substitute.
+But there was a look in his eye and a warmth in his voice that she was sure had little to do with mere flirtation.

 Since she wasn’t a true beauty, didn’t his words prove that he cared for her in ways that extended far beyond the merely superficial?
 Moreover, Lady Langdon would not have thrown her and Darcy together in such a way if she did not think his intentions were totally honorable.

 Nell felt her pulse quicken again at the thought.
-At nineteen, she still hoped to find a love such as her parents had shared.
 Yet a little doubt entwined itself about her growing anticipation.
 Could such perfect happiness really be in store for her?

-“You know I have had an uncommon pleasure in your company, do you not?” he asked.
+“You know I have had an uncommon pleasure in your company, do you not?”
+Darcy asked.

 She nodded, unable to answer because of the sudden lump in her throat.